funktionslust/fLINK/README.md

 ## Description

-fLINK is a minimalistic redirect service that maps short IDs to full URLs.
+fLINK is a minimalistic redirect service that maps short codes to full URLs.
 It supports both file-based and environment-based configuration with hot reloading capabilities.
 Perfect for URL shortening, link management, or redirect proxying.

 ## Features